Variable importance measures for heterogeneous treatment effects: Methodology

-Next we consider estimators based on the efficient influence curve (IC) of $\Theta_s$ under the nonparametric model.
-Briefly, ICs are model-free, mean zero, functionals that characterise the sensitivity of an estimand to small changes in the data generating law.
-As such, ICs are useful for constructing efficient estimators and determining their asymptotic distribution, see e.g. \cite{Hines2021,Fisher2020} for an introduction to these methods.
-In the Appendix we derive the IC of $\Theta_s$ at a single observation $z = (y,a,x)$ of $Z$ to be
+We consider estimators based on the efficient influence curve (IC) of $\Theta_s$ under the nonparametric model.
+Briefly, ICs are mean zero functions that characterize the sensitivity of so-called pathwise differentiable estimands to small changes in the data generating law.
+Thus, ICs are useful for constructing efficient estimators and determining their asymptotic distribution, see e.g. \cite{Hines2021} for an introduction.

+TE-VIMs fall under the VIM framework of \cite{Williamson2021_general}, for which generic IC results are available.
+These results cannot be directly applied, however, since the risk $L\{f\}$ is not identified.
+Instead, we consider that $\Theta_s = L_U\{\tau_s\} - L_U\{\tau\}$ where